pallavidarshanam/DevOps-CI-CD-Pipeline/README.md

 This project is open-source under the MIT License.

 🙋‍♂️ Author
-Created by S Shivaprasad
+Created by Darshanam Pallavi
-📧 Email: shivaprasad20005@gmail.com
+📧 Email: darshanampallavi2003@gmail.com